simh/simh/README.md

 ### All relevant changes in Bob Supnik's simh v3.12-4 release have been merged into this repo

 ### Bill Beech has made significant enhancements and bug fixes to the SWTP simulators along with a new disk controller from Roberto Sancho Villa

+### Patrick Linstruth has written a new Altair8800 simulator.

 ## WHAT'S NEW since simh v3.9